EyeLoveKnots

 Each flower requires almost 12 yards of yarn.

-The gauge and finished size is not essential for this project so any worsted weight yarn from your stash will work.
-Cotton yarn will appear thinner and have more definition than acrylic so it’s possible a worsted weight acrylic yarn would produce a slightly larger flower.
+Gauge is not essential for this project so any worsted weight yarn from your stash will work.
+Cotton yarn will be more relaxed than acrylic so you may want to go up a hook size if using a worsted weight acrylic (or wool) yarn to achieve similar size.

 I usually recommend jewelry pliers to use to help weave in ends, as cotton yarn can be quite tough on the fingers when weaving in with just fingers and a tapestry needle.
 Dishie Yarn is really smooth, and easy to weave the yarn in and out of.